Differing views from Smartleaf and Wealthfront on the future of wealth management

 But I don’t think this means the advisor is obsolete, or even that advisors will face fee compression.
 What it does mean is that advisors will need to provide valuable services that robos cannot and become more explicit about the differentiated services that they provide.
 Fortunately, most advisors have always done this.
 It’s a cross between planning, counseling, and coaching, as well as acting as the central coordinator of related professional services like accounting, insurance and trusts & estates.
 You can compare this shift in wealth management to the effect that Turbotax has had in accounting.
 Turbotax has not made accountants obsolete.
 It has, however, meant that accountants don’t get paid much for filling out forms and doing simple math.
 The best accountants are part expert and part consultant, guiding clients to solutions that clients couldn’t achieve on their own.

 *The panel was hosted by Will Trout from Celent.
 Other participants included Vinod Raman of Fidelity, Eric Poirier of Addepar and Lowell Putnam of Quovo.
 I wish to express my thanks to Will, Ashley, Eric, Lowell and Vinod for making the panel so engaging.
 For more on Wealthfront's stark prognosis for human advisors, click here: Software is Better than People.
-Their focus is on the next generation of investors, those who are younger and often prefer digital solutions.
+Their focus is on the next generation of investors, those who are younger and often prefer digital solutions and wealth management software.
 Wealthfront adds financial planning to the list of what software-based advisors can do better than human advisors.

 I'm skeptical, not because computers can't come up with good plans, but because so much of financial planning is really about hearing what's not said and coaching investors to change their behavior.